GnimGregoireDAO/GnimGregoireDAO/README.md

 ### Goals
 Here are some of my future goals:
-- Learn new programming languages like Kotlin.
+- Learn new programming languages like PyTorch for Machine Learning, Three.js.
+- Work on my projects
 - Contribute to open-source projects.
 - Build a personal portfolio website.
 - Collaborate with other developers on exciting projects.